bitbrain/bitbrain.github.io/_posts/2017-08-16-terminal-setup-on-macos.md

 ## The Terminal

 The default terminal app on MacOS is definitely lacking of functionality.
-As [xanderdunn](https://medium.com/@xanderdunn) has [written on Medium](https://medium.com/@xanderdunn/iterm2-vs-terminal-c06976f106ef):
+As [xanderdunn](https://medium.com/@xanderdunn) has [written on Medium](https://medium.com/@xanderdunn/iterm2-vs-terminal-c06976f106ef), iTerm2 has huge advantages compared to the default terminal:

 > It’s a lot more customizable.
 For example, I can tell it to shut up and never show me warning dialogues when I’m closing a tab or quitting the app when there’s a running process.
 Customizability ends up being pretty important for serious developers who are always in the terminal.

 Apart from customisation, iTerm2 allows me to split tabs vertically or horizontally on a native basis (different from [tmux](https://gist.github.com/simme/1297707) where it is virtually implemented).
-With tmux we could achieve similar behavior, however it would way more configuration.
-As a Mac user I always strive for fast and easy setup.
+With tmux we could achieve similar behavior, however it would take much longer to set it up and even then it would still not be natively implemented.
+As a Mac user I always strived for fast and easy setup.
 When I change my machine I do not want to spend weeks on customising my Terminal. iTerm2 has lots of inbuilt features which could only be added to the default terminal by using plugins.

 ## The Shell